Home > Blog > Which Companies Provide Verified Reviews for House Sitting Services

 The application message and the profile do the heavy lifting.
 A homeowner who reads a message that speaks directly to their animals by name, addresses their specific concerns, and shows genuine warmth is already 80% decided before they ever look at your reviews.
 The reviews are the final confirmation that other homeowners trusted you and were right to do so.

 This is why new sitters can get their first sit without a single review, as we did in Bochum.
+Our guide to getting your first sit without prior experience covers exactly how to make that work when your review count is zero.
 If the message is strong and the profile is compelling, the absence of reviews is not a dealbreaker.
 It is a gap that one good sit will fill.

 Platform features change.
-Always verify current pricing and verification options directly on each site before joining.
+Always verify current verification and review options directly on each site before joining.

 The Bottom Line on Reviews

 Do not stress about reviews until you have them.
-If you kept the house clean, looked after the pets well, and communicated throughout, you will almost certainly receive five stars.
+If you kept the house clean, looked after the pets well, and communicated throughout, you will almost certainly receive five stars across every category a platform tracks.
 That covers the baseline.
 If you want to go further: leave a small gift, help in the garden, send a final photo of the animals on your last day.
+Our guide to a proper house sit checkout covers the small habits that consistently turn into the strongest reviews.
 Those details are what turn a standard review into the kind of specific, heartfelt write-up that makes the next homeowner choose you quickly.

 And when something genuinely goes wrong at a sit, document it honestly.
 Not to punish the homeowner, but because the review system only works when it reflects reality.
 Future sitters are relying on what you write.
-The platform works because the reviews are honest.
-Be one of the people who keeps them that way.
+Be one of the people who keeps it that way.

 Which house sitting platform has the best verified review system?